 Data is spread among different systems in your company.
 Invoices are in the accounting software, sales activities in LinkedIn and your email, product sales in your in-house system.

 Your processes have been analysed and mapped in Salesforce.
 The system has been tailored to your business needs and not the other way around.

 A design and implementation methodology was followed.
 Stakeholders participated in all phases.
 Testing and training phases were not skipped.
-The implementation is well documented and according to best practices.
+Implementation is well documented and consistent with best practices.

 Customer 360 gives you true visibility.
 You have gone the extra mile to integrate Salesforce with your systems and information flows as needed.

 Find the right partner and get it right the first time.